1. Meyler Cup. For First XIs of clubs playing in the Premier and Division 1 and up to 4 Lancashire based Westmorland

 If runs per over are equal, the side having lost fewer wickets after 20 overs shall be the winner.

-If still equal, the match shall be a tie and will be replayed.
-Tied matches will be replayed on the opponent's ground.
+If still equal, the match shall be a tie and shall be decided by a bowl out or coin toss and not replayed.

 7b.
 In the Meyler Cup Competition throughout and in the Semi-finals and Finals of the Loxham and Crabtree Cups, where weather intervenes to reduce the number of overs after play has commenced in either the 1st or 2nd innings, Duckworth Lewis on Play Cricket (DL) will be used to calculate revised scores, as laid down in Appendix E. of the main rules.
 The requirement to play at least 20 or 30 overs will still apply unless a result has earlier been reached.

 Matches may only be postponed if either team in a Meyler Cup match is involved in the Lancashire, National Village or National Club Knock -out Competitions or, in the Loxham Cup, if the ground of the home club is required for a match in any ofthese Competitions.

 9. For all matches prior to the finals, each side shall, before the toss, provide a ball to the umpires' approval, in accordance with Competition Rule 29.
 For the finals and any replayed finals, the Competition shall provide a new ball for each innings.

 10. The scoreboard must clearly indicate the correct score, ball by ball and shall display the number of overs completed throughout each innings.

 11.Panel umpires shall officiate in the Meyler Cup.
 In the Loxham and Crabtree Cups the club umpires shall officiate in all rounds up to the semi-finals an umpires, whose clubs are not involved, may be selected for the semi-finals and finals

 Every player taking part in these competitions shall have been a registered for his club for not less than three days prior to the date of a match.